-SUBDIVIDE means any act which is intended to or does result in the creation of a subdivision pursuant to Section 5 of these Land Use Regulations.
+SUBDIVIDE means any act which is intended to or does result in the creation of a subdivision, and SUBDIVIDER means any person performing such act or processing a subdivision pursuant to Section 5 of these Land Use Regulations.

 SUBDIVISION, BUILDING FOOTPRINT: A previously approved commercial or mixed-use building footprint that is intended for individual ownership and which includes in such ownership an undivided interest in the common elements of a project, including land and infrastructure.
 Ownership includes the building, from foundation to roof in an unbroken vertical plane, and the land on which the foundation is constructed.
 A building footprint subdivision may be defined by the building foundation line delineated on an approved site plan/preliminary plat and may be subdivided per a site plan/preliminary plat prior to the actual pouring of the foundation at the risk of the subdivider.
 The building footprint subdivision must be defined by resubdivision once the foundation has been poured.
 This does not prohibit the ownership of common areas by an owner's association holding title to such areas for and on behalf of the individual owners of a commercial pad.